scarf-sh/docs/docs/gateway.md

 **How long will it take for any given container download to show up in my analytics dashboard?**

-Downloads will typically show up in your dashboard within minutes.
+Downloads will typically show up in your dashboard in 30 minutes and up to 2-3 hours.

 **Is there an API I can use to pull my stats, manage my packages, etc?**